 The copper IUD or coil (ParaGard) is a non-hormonal method of birth control.
 Its main advantage over hormonal methods is that it contains no contraceptive drugs and permits natural ovulatory cycles.

 The copper IUD permits normal, healthy ovulation, and that’s good because ovulation is how women make hormones.

-It’s more effective than almost any other method, with a failure rate of just 0.6 percent.
+It is highly effective, with a failure rate of just 0.6 percent.